 2) Overall good nutrition.
 There’s a lot of articles out there on what to eat and what not to eat to boost your immunity, but most say that the immune system is so complicated that it’s difficult to tell how much your food affects it.
 Here’s my theory: nourishing foods help your body function at its best.
 If your body is functioning well, you’ll be more likely to be able to fight illnesses.
 (I am not a doctor.
 This is merely my hypothesis. 😉 )

-But I digress.
-The point is that excess sugar can seriously hinder your immune system.
+3) Avoiding excess sugar.
+Too much sugar can seriously hinder your immune system.
 According to Dr. Sears, “Eating or drinking 100 grams (8 tbsp.) of sugar, the equivalent of about two cans of soda, can reduce the ability of white blood cells to kill germs by forty percent.”
 (Source.)

 Now, if we do actually get sick, we kick these preventative measures into high gear.
 Then we go to town with garlic, ecinacea supplements, catnip tea, ginger root & lemon tea, apple cider vinegar, and some various essential oil usage.
 But that, my friends, is for another post.